-Basis of Presentation - The financial statements include certain prior-year summarized comparative information in total, but not by net asset class.
+Comparative Financial Statements - The financial statements include certain prior-year summarized comparative information in total, but not by net asset class.
 Such information does not include sufficient detail to constitute a presentation in conformity with accounting principles generally accepted in the United States of America.
-Accordingly, this information should be read in conjunction with the Foundation's financial statements for the year ended June 30, 2013, from which the summarized information was derived.
+Accordingly, this information should be read in conjunction with the Foundation's financial statements for the year ended June 30, 2014, from which the summarized information was derived.